Ethan Ogrodniczuk

 Ethan Ogrodniczuk (born 19 April 2001) is a Canadian track cyclist who currently rides for the Canadian National Team.
 He rode in the men's team pursuit event alongside Michael Foley, Jackson Kinniburgh & Derek Gee at the 2021 UCI Track Cycling World Championships in Roubaix, France, where the team placed 9th.

+Education

-He attends the University of British Columbia.
+He attends the University of British Columbia for International Relations & Economics.